Pixel Distillation: A New Knowledge Distillation Scheme for Low-Resolution Image Recognition: Experiments

+In this section, we provide ablation studies about the key components, the channel expanding layer of ISRD, the architecture of TAS, and hyperparameters.

-\textbf{Ablation study of the key learning components.} As shown in Table \ref{tab:ablation}, we conducted our ablation study on the VOC07 and CUB.
-In the ablation study, the teacher network is built on ResNet101 with input resolution $224\times 224$, and the student network is ResNet18 with input resolution $56\times 56$, baseline denotes the vanilla ResNet18 trained with input resolution $56\times 56$.
-The experiment results on the VOC07 dataset show that the performance will improve from 56.58 to 65.77 via directly using traditional knowledge distillation (KD)~\cite{hinton2015distilling} approach.
-Then, by integrating KD and our proposed FSR module in the proposed teacher-assistant-student framework, we can get 3.37 performance gains.
-Finally, we can get an mAP of 70.07 after the proposed HRT learning, which is 13.49 higher than the baseline.
-Such notable performance gain demonstrates that our proposed learning framework can work effectively with lightweight network architecture and small input resolution.
+\textbf{Ablation study of the key learning components.} As shown in Table \ref{tab:ablation}, we conducted our ablation study on the CUB dataset.
+We select two settings, \ie, setting (b) whose student is CNN, and setting (f) whose student is ViT.
+The experimental results show that there will be a large performance gain via directly using traditional knowledge distillation (KD)~\cite{hinton2015distilling} approach, which can improve the accuracy from 41.56\% to 49.38\% on setting (b) when $K$=4.
+Then, ISRD can provide 0.56\% to 0.96\% performance gain for all settings, by integrating KD and our proposed ISRD we could obtain a one-stage trained simple baseline that can provide stable performance improvement for students.
+Furthermore, introducing the assistant network to achieve a two-stage trained framework can bring stable performance gains as it can reduce the learning difficulty of the student.
+Finally, the simple feature distillation in the input compression stage (\ie, ICF) can further reduce the performance degradation caused by the small input size.
+Such performance gain demonstrates that our proposed learning framework can work effectively with lightweight network architecture and small input sizes.